An AI-Tutor for students learning Python

 A strategy is a line of actions that students can follow to solve the task.

-E.g., for the prime numbers task, the strategy could be:
+For the above-mentioned 100 prime numbers task, for instance, the strategy could be:

 1. Initialize an empty list to store the prime numbers.